Startup-Nights/website/content/pages/terms-and-conditions.md

           - >-
             4.6 In the case of either the event date or location (platform) being changed, in general, tickets remain valid.
+          - >-
+            4.7 During all Startup Nights Events, audio, picture and video recording of the attendees are free of charge and can be used unlimited spatio-temporal for press reports, advertising, posters, calendars, brochures, commercial products and manuals, and on Startup Nights websites as well as third party websites.
+The rights of use by Startup Nights can also be given to third parties both free of charge and against payment.
       - title: 5.
 PAYMENT
         text:
           - >-